programminghistorian/ph-submissions/en/drafts/originals/interactive-visualization-with-plotly.md

 <figure style="">
 <a href="https://programminghistorian.github.io/ph-submissions/assets/interactive-visualization-with-plotly/interactive-visualization-with-plotly-10.html" style="" target="_blank">
     <img src="https://programminghistorian.github.io/ph-submissions/images/interactive-visualization-with-plotly/en-or-interactive-visualization-with-plotly-10.png" alt="Horizontal bar chart.
 The x axis is labelled with Counts from 0
         to 600, while the y axis is labelled Gender.
-The upper bar shows the number of male accused to be over 600, whereas the lower bar shows the number of female accused to be under 100.">
+The upper bar shows the number of male accused, whereas the lower bar shows the number of female accused.">
 	</a>
 <figcaption>
     <p>Figure 10.
-Horizontal bar chart with basic interactivity created using Plotly Graph Objects. <a href="https://programminghistorian.github.io/ph-submissions/assets/interactive-visualization-with-plotly/interactive-visualization-with-plotly-10.html" target="_blank">Click to explore an interactive variant of this plot</a>.</p>
+Horizontal bar chart with basic interactivity created using Plotly Graph Objects.
+Readers can hover over the bars to invoke floating labels. <a href="https://programminghistorian.github.io/ph-submissions/assets/interactive-visualization-with-plotly/interactive-visualization-with-plotly-10.html" target="_blank">Click to explore an interactive variant of this plot</a>.</p>
 </figcaption>
 </figure>